OSInside/kiwi/doc/source/building/build_containerized.rst

 ----------------------------------

-Using the Host Buildsystem basically tells Dice to ssh into the specified machine with the specified user and run KIWI.
+Using the Host Buildsystem basically tells Dice to ssh into the specified machine with the specified user and run {kiwi}.
 This is also the information which needs to be provided in a Dicefile.
-Using the Host Buildsystem is recommended if there are dedicated build machines available to take over KIWI build jobs.
+Using the Host Buildsystem is recommended if there are dedicated build machines available to take over {kiwi} build jobs.

 The Dicefile
 ------------